girlscript/winter-of-contributing/DSA/CONTRIBUTING.md

 Please note the following points while creating PRs:
 - The PR must mention which issue(s) is/are being resolved, with the `resolves`, `closes`, or `fixes` keyword preceding the issue number prefixed with a `#` example `Fixes #3`
 - PRs with too many commits will be squashed before merge.
 The commit messages must be clear and comprehensible.
+- PR should be named as your assigned issue.

 ## End